-OVR Metrics Tool can be launched from the Unknown Sources section of the VR device’s app Library.
+The OVR Metrics Tool app can be launched from the Unknown Sources section of the VR device’s app Library.
 It can also be launched by connecting the device to a computer via ADB and issuing the following command:

 adb shell am start omms://app

 When OVR Metrics Tool launches on the headset, the main screen looks like this:

 From the main screen you can enable and configure the features of the tool.

 Report mode records performance data from a VR session.
 Data from the reports can be retrieved from the device or viewed while in the headset.

 To enable report mode, enable the toggle labeled Record all captured metrics to csv files.
 You can also enable report mode by issuing the following ADB command:

 Once enabled, you must manually select the metrics to be collected on the Stats tab or by using one of the preset option buttons:

 After choosing metrics, run an app and conduct a session to collect data.
 Note that data will be logged from every app run.
 After the session, open OVR Metrics Tool, click the drop-down menu in the upper-right corner, and select View Recorded Sessions.
 Select the entry that corresponds to your session to see a series of graphs describing performance.
 Recorded sessions can be retrieved from